New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Why It Matters for Darden Restaurants Families

 Recent health care changes are reshaping retirement planning.
 Even though Darden Restaurants offers a range of employee benefits and retirement options, not all workers transition into Medicare or employer-based retiree coverage without gaps.
-According to Fidelity, a 65-year-old individual retiring in 2025 may need to spend $172,500 health care throughout retirement—not including long-term care.
+Research suggests a 65-year-old individual retiring may need to spend $172,500 on health care throughout retirement, not including long-term care.
 7

 Future policy shifts could add thousands more to that estimate.
 Keeping an eye on health care policy and evaluating benefit elections are now essential components of retirement planning.